Running the Analysis

 config.yml

 .
-You can then run the function as follows:
+You can run the function as follows:

 pacta.multi.loanbook::prioritise_and_diagnose(config_path)